abikesa/nietzsche/index.md

-> *Here is announced, perhaps for the first time, a pessimism "beyond good and evil."
+>*Here is announced, perhaps for the first time, a pessimism "beyond good and evil."
-> In the spirit of music: no key, note, or chord is wrong for any given key signature
+>In the spirit of music: no key, note, or chord is wrong for any given key signature.
-> We shall dance in this life's fetters like free'st of spirits, channeling passing chords ...*
+>We shall dance in this life's fetters like the freest of spirits, channeling passing chords...*

                      1. Pessimism
                                  \